twpayne/chezmoi/docs/FAQ.md

 system, then existing configuration management tools like [Puppet](https://puppet.com/), [Chef](https://www.chef.io/chef/), [Ansible](https://www.ansible.com/), and [Salt](https://www.saltstack.com/) are
-much better suited - and of couse can be called from a chezmoi `run_` script.
+much better suited - and of course can be called from a chezmoi `run_` script.
 Put your Puppet Manifests, Chef Recipes, Ansible Modules, and Salt Modules in a directory ignored by `.chezmoiignore` so they do not pollute your home directory.